-How Many Islamic Prophets are there?
+How many Islamic Prophets are there?

 Allah (SWT) selected 25 prophets to spread His messages.

-Who is the First Prophet in Islam?
+Who is the first Prophet of Islam?

 Adam is the first Islamic prophet.
-He and Hawwa (Eve) were the first humans on Earth and Adam is considered the father of the human race.
+He and Hawwa (Eve) were the first humans on Earth, and Adam is considered the father of the human race.
 It is said that Allah (SWT) created Adam and Eve from clay and gave them free rein in Paradise.
-He told them that they may have anything they wanted, but He forbade them from eating the fruits of one tree in Paradise, but they disobeyed Him and sinned.
-As a punishment, Allah (SWT) sent them to Earth where Adam had to learn how to grow crops, bake and survive – skills which he passed down to his descendants.
+He told them that they might have anything they wanted, but He forbade them from eating the fruits of one tree in Paradise, but they disobeyed Him and sinned.
+As a punishment, Allah (SWT) sent them to Earth, where Adam had to learn how to grow crops, bake and survive – skills which he passed down to his descendants.

-Adam and Eve had many children, including Abel, Cain and Seth.
+Adam and Eve had many children, including Abel, Cain, and Seth.
 Abel and Cain were both asked by Allah (SWT) to present a suitable sacrifice.
 Allah (SWT) accepted Abel’s effort but rejected Cain’s.
 In a fit of rage and jealousy, Cain threw a rock at Abel and killed him, resulting in the first murder on Earth.
-Following this, when the time came for Adam to choose a successor, he chose Seth who became the second prophet.
+Following this, when the time came for Adam to choose a successor, he chose Seth, who became the second prophet.

 Who are the Prophets?

 Idris – Idris (also called Enoch) was born in Babylon.
-He adhered to the rules and teachings of Prophet Seth, and when he came of age, he received the Revelation and Allah (SWT) bestowed prophethood upon him.
+He adhered to the rules and teachings of Prophet Seth, and when he came of age, he received the Revelation, and Allah (SWT) bestowed prophethood upon him.
 Idris left Babylon after he witnessed the people committing sins despite his warnings not to.
-Some people joined Idris and they left Babylon, arriving in Egypt.
-Idris spent a great deal of time preaching, worshipping and researching his ancestors, Adam and Eve.
+Some people joined Idris, and they left Babylon, arriving in Egypt.
+Idris spent a great deal of time preaching, worshipping, and researching his ancestors, Adam and Eve.
 He is believed to have possessed great wisdom and was the first man to use a pen to write.

 Nuh – Nuh (also called Noah) received the message from Allah (SWT) that unless people started to recognise Him as the one true God, a great disaster would happen.
 Nuh dutifully spread the word of Allah (SWT) and attempted to warn people that if they continued to worship several gods, they would be punished.
 The people didn’t listen, so in an attempt to preserve life – including those who did eventually listen to him - Nuh built an ark.
-He admitted a pair of each type of animal and awaited the arrival of the Great Flood which Allah (SWT) warned would happen, and it did.
+He admitted a pair of each type of animal and awaited the arrival of the Great Flood, which Allah (SWT) warned would happen, and it did.

 Hud – Hud lived in ʿĀd and was devoted to Allah (SWT) as the only deity, but at this time, he was alone in his views.
 He tried desperately to get people to listen to him when he said that there was only one God, but the people of ʿĀd refused to listen, instead mocking Hud and Allah’s (SWT) message.
 Eventually, after all the mocking, Allah (SWT) imparted a thunderous storm and destroyed ʿĀd.

 Lut – Lut was sent by Allah (SWT) to the cities of Sodom and Gomorrah to promote monotheism and to inform the people of how homosexuality and acts of violent lust are sinful.
-He warned the people of the city about how they were sinning but they did not listen, and as such, the two cities were destroyed.
+He warned the people of the city about how they were sinning, but they did not listen, and as such, the two cities were destroyed.

 Ismail – Ismail was the son of Ibrahim and followed in his father’s footsteps, promoting the word of Allah (SWT).